*SPOILER ALERT! *

 Jinatta

 interjected before her friend could get carried away.
-“It’s not that bad if you
+“It’s not so bad if you

 look at their culture from a warrior’s perspective.
-They’re tough people.
-They
+They’re rough, aggressive, intense

 “Doesn’t